alexkalom/LunixTNG-Driver/README.md

 # LunixTNG-Driver

 # Disclaimer
-This the result of an assignment given during the course of the os lab at ntua.
+This is the result of an assignment given during the course of the os lab at ece ntua.
 The assignment was based on skeleton code provided by professors.

 # Descritpion
 The Lunix:TNG Driver is a character device driver for Linux that gives access